IGassmann/dotfiles/README.md

 - Did you remember to save all important documents from non-cloud directories?
 - Did you export and saved any cryptocurrency wallet?
 - Did you export and saved your GPG keys?
+- Did you export and saved Raycast preferences?
-- Did you save a list of your installed Setapp apps?
+- Did you mark your installed Setapp apps as favorites?
 - Did you save a list of apps that need to be installed manually?
 - Did you update [mackup](https://github.com/lra/mackup) to the latest version and ran `mackup backup`?
 - Did you backup all your files with Backblaze?